shujuuu/public/play_a_unit.md

 Congrats!
 You are actually playing a Unit as you read this sentence.

 To demonstrate how this works with Code, let’s look at some screenshots from an example of a public repo by Swimm - Python Best Practices.

-It covers Python from basics to advanced but will look at an example from it’s first Unit on Data Structures:
+Let's look at an example from the first Unit on Data Structures:

 ![](https://github.com/swimmio/public/raw/master/screenshots/unit_view_not_started.png)

-Step 1 normally provides all of the relevant information a Swimmer might need to get started.

 To play a Unit from the repo: